RuliaReader/Rulia/plugins/README.md

 ### Example

-Check out the example plugin under `example/` directory.
+Check out the example plugin [here](https://github.com/RuliaReader/plugin.example).

 ## Declaration

 Rulia is not responsible for plugins.
-Plugins and their content are not provided by Rulia.
+Plugins and contents are not provided by Rulia.